Milk is for Life

 Happy gurgling babies need to drink milk to grow bigger and stronger.
 But do you know that a baby’s need for milk begins when he is in his mother’s womb?

 After birth, babies derive energy from milk.
+From one year old onwards, toddlers can start to switch from drinking formula milk to fresh cow’s milk.
+Fresh cow’s milk as part of a balanced diet works well enough for a toddler one year old and above.
+Aim to let your one to two years old child consume 750ml of milk each day.
 Until the age of two, children are encouraged to drink full fat milk in order to absorb as much nutrients as possible.
 Once they are over two years of age, however, they can switch to low-fat milk to curb the possibility of obesity.
 During their growing years, milk is especially important because it is not only a good source of calcium but it also contains other vital nutrients that will aid healthy growth.

 The fat in whole milk provides energy while the protein found in milk is vital for nerve function, muscle contraction and blood clotting.
 Milk also contains Vitamin B, which is needed for the growth and health of the nervous system.
 Meanwhile, Vitamin A helps to maintain normal vision and good skin.
 Calcium is necessary for strong teeth as 99 per cent of the calcium in the human body is stored in the teeth and bones.